Wood Fired Oven

 What to bake and how to bake it

-Anything you bake in your oven at home you can bake in this one.
-Here are some of things you can bake
+Anything you bake in your oven at home you can bake in the Wood Fired Oven.
+This includes:

-For your convenience why not ask your local bakery or pizza shop if you can buy dough ready to bake.
-The Oven Coordinator is available during the bake to offer advice and guidance.
-Sometimes half the fun is in the surprise that comes out of the oven!
+The Oven Coordinator is available during the bake to offer guidance.
+However, sometimes half the fun is in the surprise that comes out of the oven!

 What to bring

-The Community Wood Fired Oven is like any other oven and there are precautions that need to be taken.
+As with any other oven, there are precautions that need to be taken when using the Wood Fired Oven.
 Safety information is on site for your reference.